-Fragmente einer Kolossalstatue des Kaisers Hadrian - der Kopf wurde umgearbeitet in ein Portrait des Kaisers Konstantin des Großen
+Fragmente einer kolossalen Portraitstatue des Kaisers Hadrian, die in ein Portrait des Kaisers Konstantin des Großen umgearbeitet wurde

 Fragmente einer Kolossalstatue des Kaisers Hadrian - der Kopf wurde umgearbeitet in ein Portrait des Kaisers Konstantin der Große, Photo by Chrystina Häuber, Franz Xaver Schütz